Medically reviewed by C.H. Weaver M.D. Medical editor 11/2019

 Smoking is the major risk factor for lung cancer

-Smoking of cigarettes, cigars, or pipes, now or in the past is the most important risk factor for lung cancer.
+Smoking of cigarettes, cigars, or pipes, now or in the past is the most important risk factor for developing lung cancer.
 The earlier in life a person starts smoking, the more often a person smokes, and the more years a person smokes, the greater the risk of developing lung cancer.

 Other Risk factors for lung cancer include the following: